yemioke/alx-low_level_programming/README.md

-This directory solves problems on low level language C programming
+This directory solve problems on low level language programming on C